CS 3005: Programming in C++

 Assignment submissions and grades will be managed in the Canvas System.

 While there is no required text book.
 Students are expected to find and read relevant references and example programs.

 A series of exercises will be required.
 These will be small, but plentiful exercises completed in the Code Grinder system.
 The intention of these exercises is to ensure that students have multiple experiences with each of the elements of the C++ programming language.
 Access these drills via Canvas.
 Drills will be due most days before class begins.

 A series of programming assignments will be required.
 These assignments are due on the date and time listed in the schedule, or as stated by the instructor during class.
 It cannot be over emphasized that it is important to start early and get all of your assignments done before their due dates.
 Programs that do not run correctly will receive no credit.

-The source of programming assignments will be submitted to the Canvas assignment page by the due date and time.
+The source code for programming assignments will be submitted to the Canvas assignment page.

 You will be required to give positive contributions to class discussions.